How to Install GCC on Linux Mint 22, 21 or 20

 To save the file, press CTRL+O. This will write the changes to the file.
 To exit nano, press CTRL+X.

-Now that the source code is ready, compiling the program is time.
+Now that the source code is ready, it’s time to compile the program.
 Compiling transforms the source code into an executable file for the system.

 Use the gcc command to compile the program: